World's 'most exceptional' classic car crowned at Pebble Beach 2016

-To classic car enthusiasts it's known simply as "Pebble Beach" -- a week-long series of events on California's Monterey Peninsula each August, culminating in the Pebble Beach Concours d'Elegance
+To classic car enthusiasts it's known simply as "Pebble Beach" -- a week-long series of events on California's Monterey Peninsula each August, culminating in the Pebble Beach Concours d'Elegance.
+There, the world's top car collectors compete for honors and awards that recognize the very finest examples of marques like Ferrari, Maserati and Rolls-Royce.

 This year, however, there's a new competition on everyone's radar.